opis/database/4.x/connections.md

 ## Introduction

-Working with databases is done with the help of the `Opis\Database\Database` class, which provides various methods that will ease the process of manipulating tables and records.
+Interaction with a database is achieved with the help of the `Opis\Database\Database` class, which provides various methods that will ease the process of manipulating tables and records.
-The constructor of the `Database` class takes as an argument an instance of the `Opis\Database\Connection` class.
+The constructor of this class takes as an argument an instance of `Opis\Database\Connection`.

-The `Connection` class is responsible for establishing a connection to the database server, as well as for sending and receiving data.
+The `Connection` class is responsible both for establishing a connection to the database server, as well as for sending and receiving data.
 The constructor of the `Connection` class accepts parameters for specifying the [DSN] and optionally for the username and password(if any).

 ```php